 - Cookies are done when tops crack and bottoms are lightly browned.

 - Icing: Stir 1/2 cup softened butter with 1 1/2 cups powdered sugar.
 Add 2 tablespoons milk.
 Stir until smooth.
 Add more milk, 1 tablespoon at a time, until desired consistency.

 The Best Iced Pumpkin Cookies

-These cookies are simply amazing and so moist they almost melt in your mouth.
-You could leave the icing off but honestly, it adds the perfect finishing touch.
-There are no weird ingredients either.
-If you have a can of pumpkin, head to the kitchen because you are good to go.
+These cookies are simply amazing, and so moist they almost melt in your mouth.
+You could leave the icing off, but honestly, it adds the perfect finishing touch.
+A good substitute for the icing would be a sprinkling of powdered sugar.
+This iced pumpkin cookies recipe uses basic pantry ingredients.
+If you have a can of pumpkin, head to the kitchen, because you are good to go.

 Thanks for stopping by…see you soon!